scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 [ narration text, summarizing all the key points of the course, one paragraph of **no more than 100 words** ]
 </course_summary_narration>
 <end_of_course_narration>
-[ a short outlook narration text for completing the course, the only part of the course script where you can use “you”, “your”, “yourself” sparingly.
+[ a short outlook narration text for completing the course, the only part of the course script where you can use "you", "your", "yourself" sparingly.
 See the below reference examples ]
 </end_of_course_narration>
 ```
 ## **Script Reference Examples**